’If you want to compete with the big brands – your beer should taste and look as good as theirs'

 · Tip #1: Learn from your mistakes

-You can only succeed if you learn from your mistakes.
 Like all microbreweries we make mistakes, too.
-At times, you get beer that is a bit more carbonated than it should be; other times, the opposite is true.
-Sometimes, it’s too hazy or the consistency is not what you expected… But what’s most important is to be humble and to accept criticism.
-You should take the product back if a customer is not satisfied with it or replace it with the product of better quality.
+At times, you get beer that is a bit more carbonated than it should be.
+Sometimes, it’s too hazy or the consistency is not what you expected… What’s most important is to be humble and accept criticism.
+You should take the product back if a customer is not satisfied or replace it with the product of better quality.
 We try not to make the same mistake twice.

 · Tip #2: Appearance is everything

-We’re always happy to hear from customers even if they say: I got a bottle that was only half-filled…or the label was a bit crooked on the bottle…or the beer was too bitter.
-I’m not offended by these comments but see them as an incentive to improve.
+We’re always happy to hear customers' feedback even if it's a criticism.
+I see not as offence, but as an incentive to improve.
 We can brew the best beer in the world.
 But if the labels aren’t properly affixed to the bottles, customers get a bad impression.
 These bottles aren’t well placed in stores, so no one will notice them.
-And in the end, our customers return them to us because the labels don’t look good.
+So make sure your product looks attractive.

 · Tip #3: Be passionate